 The biological importance of the sarcolemma-cytoskeleton of the basement membrane in skeletal muscle is underlined by the number of inherited muscle diseases caused by mutations in components of the basement membrane.

-The functions of the skeletal muscle sarcolemma are still uncertain, due to our lack of knowledge of its structure and detailed distribution over the entire surface of the muscle cell.
+The functions of the skeletal muscle sarcolemma are still uncertain due to our lack of knowledge of its structure and detailed distribution over the entire surface of the muscle cell.

-This is an extracellular deposit of material of moderate density (the so-called basement membrane1) that gradually decreases in density as it extends from the sarcolemma to the extracellular space and merges with the fundamental substance of the endomysial connective tissue.
+This is an extracellular deposit of material of moderate density (the so-called basement membrane1) that gradually decreases in thickness as it extends from the sarcolemma to the extracellular space and merges with the fundamental substance of the endomysial connective tissue.

-For structural investigations of this type, surface replication methods, such as the layer removal method developed by Reed and Rudall, are probably much more useful, since the various levels exposed in the tissue can be examined over large areas.
+For structural investigations of this type, surface replication methods, such as the layer removal method developed by Reed and Rudall, are probably much more helpful since the various levels exposed in the tissue can be examined over large areas.

 When the muscle action potential (which is a form of electrical “training”) travels along the sarcolemma of the muscle fibers, then in the transverse tubules, the calcium ions (Ca2 +) are released into the sarcoplasm.

 The sarcolemma of a cell adheres through extracellular connections to the cell next to it, which eventually leads to tendons that connect the muscles to the bones.
-By contracting against these levers, the muscle cells generate movement in a body.
+By contracting against these levers, the muscle cells generate movement in the body.

 Due to these contractions’ high energy demand, the sarcolemma is formed especially with channels that transport materials in and out of the cell.